 It's raining mud, Hallelujah!
-Better coffee businesses keep booming across the Southland, most recently spurred by the sprouting up of Cafeina Galeria, the spread of G to Larchmont and Cafecito Organico just about everywhere, the importation of Seattle's Caffe Vita to Silver Lake, and with the news that Portland's Stumptown is setting up a roastery and cafe in Downtown.
+Better coffee businesses keep booming across the Southland, most recently spurred by the sprouting up of Cafeina Galeria, the spread of G&E; to Larchmont and Cafecito Organico just about everywhere, the importation of Seattle's Caffe Vita to Silver Lake, and with the news that Portland's Stumptown is setting up a roastery and cafe in Downtown.
 Today we learn that Tierra Mia Coffee, the innovators of horchata latte and mocha Mexicano with five links through East L.A. and Downtown, is setting up its sixth shop in Echo Park.

 Tierra Mia, which roasts its own, will be taking over the former site of Downbeat Cafe and Echo Lake Coffee at Sunset and Alvarado, with plans to bring E.P. its Cubanos con leche "very soon."
 Even if two previous coffee stops failed at the same address, we're quick to envy Echo Parque this new and improved acquisition.